-- (a) a domestic partner (including a former domestic partner); or - (b) a child or an adult child, parent, grandparent, grandchild or sibling of the employee or domestic partner of the employee; or - (c) a person related to the employee by Aboriginal and/or Torres Strait Islander kinship structures; or - (d) a child through a care and protection order.
+- (a) a domestic partner (including a former domestic partner); or - (b) a child or an adult child, parent, grandparent, grandchild or sibling of the employee or domestic partner of the employee; or - (c) a person related to the employee by Aboriginal and/or Torres Strait Islander kinship structures; or - (d) a child who is subject of a permanent caring arrangement. - (e) an adopted child.

 'Immediate family' includes adopted, step, fostered or ex-nuptial immediate family where these circumstances exist.
 Additionally, the Chief Executive may consider that the definition of 'immediate family' be extended for a particular decision involving an employee where exceptional circumstances exist.
 This might include other close family members or an employee who lives alone and has no-one to nominate as 'immediate family', may nominate one person, in similar circumstances, for the purpose of caring responsibilities.

-Long-term Temporary means a person who is engaged under the Legal Aid Act 1977 for a period of twelve months or more.
+Long-term Temporary means a person who is engaged under the Legal Aid Act 1977 for a period of 12 months or more.